frankfletcher/Sign1/README.md

 Sign1
 ==============================

-Classification of the ASL Alphabet with deployment to webcam ("realtime") as well as offline/online (images) at http://gradio.app
+Classification of the ASL Alphabet with deployment to webcam ("realtime" video) as well as an interactive online demo (images) at https://gradio.app/g/cogsci2/Sign1

 ![Video of ASL classification](https://github.com/cogsci2/Sign1/blob/master/reports/videos/20210325%20Sign1%20Webcam%20test1-2021-03-25_15.29.20.gif)